evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ### Steering Wheel

-The Lexus RZ 450e is equipped with a single type of steering wheel:
+You can select from several steeringwheels.

-- **Circular Steering Wheel:** This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Circular Steering Wheel:** This steering wheel features integrated heating for added comfort during cold weather.
+It also includes physical buttons and paddle shifters, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.
+- **Yoke Steering Wheel:** This steering wheel features integrated heating for added comfort during cold weather.
+It also includes physical buttons and paddle shifters, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.

 ### Mirrors